Fergus Wilson Panorama documentary – now available on iPlayer22:10 PM, 18th March 2019

 Incorporation can wash out all capital gains to date.
 Also, companies are not affected by restrictions on finance cost relief.
 However, beware CGT, Stamp Duty (LBTT in Scotland) and refinancing costs when considering the transfer of your properties to a company.
 Under the right circumstances, however, all of these are avoidable.

 When you book a consultation I will write to you to advise you what information I need.
-On receipt of this information I will prepare a bespoke report for your consideration and arrange a 30 minute follow up call to answer any questions you may have.Show Book A Tax Planning Consultation Form
+On receipt of this information I will prepare a bespoke report for your consideration and arrange a 30 minute follow up call to answer any questions you may have.Show Form To Book A Tax Planning Consultation

 IS TAX PLANNING LEGAL?